 One key thing to plan in advance is the menu.
 If you are not dining at home, but at a friend’s or relative’s home, it will be important to ask what is being served, then…

-Ask if you can bring a side dish (one that is low protein for you, but enough for everyone to share).
+Ask if you can bring a side dish (one that is suitable for you, but enough for everyone to share).

 Let them know about your dietary needs so they can omit or serve items on the side that are not low protein friendly, like cheese or bread crumbs.